 In 2017, School of Engineering researchers at The University of Edinburgh, led by Principal Investigator, Professor Conchúr Ó Brádaigh successfully applied for £1.8M funding from the Engineering & Physical Sciences Research Council (EPSRC) for the development of a Structural Composites Research Facility, aimed primarily at accelerated lifetime testing of composite tidal turbine blades.
 Since the project’s conception, the tidal energy sector has successfully grown and now requires a facility capable of testing larger and stiffer blades than anticipated.
 Since 2018, the University of Edinburgh have been working with Babcock Marine Limited to develop the FASTBLADE facility at the Rosyth Dockyard in Fife.
 The University Court of The University of Edinburgh approved the development of FASTBLADE on the Rosyth site in November 2019.

-It is proposed to establish an innovative Structural Composites Research Facility (SCRF) for faster fatigue or cyclic load testing of large structures.
+The innovative Structural Composites Research Facility (SCRF) was developed for faster fatigue or cyclic load testing of large structures.
 This will initially be focussed on fibre-reinforced composite material structures, such as stiff tidal turbine blades (e.g. fabricated from carbon fibre and glass fibre reinforced polymer resins).